redrickoshea/prac06/README.md

 You will also need to run names.sql, which is available on Blackboard.
 The instructions for MariaDB will also describe how to do this.

-Install the MariaDB JDBC Driver in any IntelliJ project by opening Project Structure -> Libraries -> New Project Library (+ button).
+Install the MariaDB JDBC driver in any IntelliJ project by opening Project Structure -> Libraries -> New Project Library (+ button).
 Then search for `org.mariadb.jdbc:mariadb-java-client` and install the latest version.
 Alternatively, the MySQL JDBC driver (MySQL Connector/J) is available from [http://dev.mysql.com/downloads/connector/](http://dev.mysql.com/downloads/connector/), along with connectors for other programming languages.